-- (5)-1 Click the <Lock All> button in [Control Panel] to put all joints back under servo control. - (5)-2 Move the joint to the specified point using a motion command.
+(5)-5 Move the joint to the specified point using a motion command.

-For example, when the specified point data is "P1", click <MOTOR ON> button in [Control Panel] and execute "Jump P1:Z(0)" from [Jog & Teach].
+For example, when the specified point data is "P1", execute "Jump P1:Z(0)" from [Jog & Teach].

-- The joint NOT being calibrated moves to the original position. - (5)-3 Accurately align the joint being calibrated to the specified point using jog commands. - You must move Joint #3 and #4 to the position when calibrating Joint #4.
+- The joint NOT being calibrated moves to the original position. - (5)-6 Accurately align the joint being calibrated to the specified point using jog commands. - You must move Joint #3 and #4 to the position when calibrating Joint #4.